dimicoding/ClayCafe/README.md

   + Add Workshop app
     - Set up models
     - Set up view/form/template
+    ( Workshop app wasn't totaly complete, but since it's a could have priority for the e-commerce project I'm happy with the progress made in one day working on it.
+To fully complete the desired end product the user should be able to submit a form for a given workshop and the workshop in question would appear on the main navbar workshop template.
+The user would be able to delete the workshop from the list.)
 Add to README.md file

 * Checkout- Sprint 3 - 26/05/2022 - 31/05/2023 (Finished on ??/05/2023)

+  + Add Toasts
   + Add Checkout app
     - Set up models
     - Set up admin